4-point knee orthosis for varus or valgus pressure relief and stabilisation

 With normal use, the hinge mechanism should not require any maintenance, but it can be lubricated with Teflon spray.
 Check regularly that the joint screws are secure, tighten them if necessary.

-- Serious medial or lateral gonarthrosis (at least grade III) in connection with compley ligament instability
+- Severe medial or lateral gonarthrosis (at least level III) combined with ligament instability

-- Cartilage surgery/chondroplasty/ meniscus refixation/changeover osteotomy with necessary postoperative relief of the medial or lateral compartment
+- Cartilage surgery / chondroplasty / meniscus refixation / displacement osteotomy with required postoperative relief of the medial or lateral compartment

 - Combined lateral and medial osteoarthitis